geopython/diving-into-pygeoapi/workshop/content/docs/index.md

     Tips share additional help on how to best achieve tasks

-Code samples are indicated as:
+Examples are indicated as follows:

+Code
 ``` {.html linenums="1"}
 <html>
     <head>